Akuli/math-tutorial/geometry-and-trig.rst

    \cos t &= \frac a c \\
    \tan t &= \frac b a

-These things work only if the triangle has a 90° corner, and the little box at bottom right means that the corner is 90°.
-These definitions are compatible with the unit circle stuff above; see
-:ref:`this thing <unitcircle-triangle-compat>`.
+These things work only if the triangle has an angle that is exactly a quarter turn, and the little box at bottom right means just that.
+These definitions are compatible with the unit circle stuff above; see :ref:`this thing <unitcircle-triangle-compat>`.

 .. asymptote::